PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

 SUM(availableQuantity) OVER (PARTITION BY category ORDER BY weightInGms) AS running_quantity FROM zepto_v2;
 ```
+**Objective**
-**Objective:** Track cumulative stock movement.
+- Track cumulative stock movement in each category

 ---

 ## Conclusion
-This project helped me understand how SQL works with real datasets.
-I learned how to explore, clean, group, and analyze data using practical queries and window functions.
-It provided hands on experience and built a strong foundation in SQL.
+This project helped build a strong foundation in SQL by working with a real-world style inventory dataset.
+It demonstrates practical skills in querying, aggregating, ranking, and analyzing structured data, which are essential for entry-level data analytics and database roles.